 When you appoint a health care agent, you have the right to give that person as much or as little authority as you choose.
-You can provide specific instructions or leave judgement in his or hands as it relates to certain scenarios.
+You can provide specific instructions or leave judgment in his or her hands as it relates to certain scenarios.
 Doctors and all medical staff must follow your agent’s directions as if they were your own, so make sure you trust this person to act as an advocate on your behalf.
-Together with a Living Will, your health care agent can make decisions that are in your best interest and for your benefit.
+Together with a living will, your health care agent can make decisions that are in your best interest and for your benefit.

 According to NY State Assembly Member Richard N. Gottfried: